Contributors

 Email: aribeiro@fl.uc.pt

-Ana Isabel Ribeiro is an assistant professor in the Department of History, European Studies, Archaeology and Arts in the Faculty of Arts and Humanities at the University of Coimbra.
-Her main line of research is the local nobility’s social and familial relationships, as well as their heritage, during the eighteenth and nineteenth centuries.
-She also researches on History Teaching and Digital Technology in the Classroom.
-Within the field of Digital Humanities, she has been involved in projects relating to the development and usage of relational databases and the visualisation and analysis of social networks for historical research.
-She is an integrated researcher in the Centre of Twentieth Century Interdisciplinary Studies, where she co-coordinates the Digital Humanities research group.
+Ana Isabel Ribeiro is an Associate Professor in the Department of History, European Studies, Archaeology and the Arts at the Faculty of Arts and Humanities of the University of Coimbra.
+Her principal line of research focuses on the study of social and familial relations, as well as the patrimonial structures of local nobilities, in the eighteenth and nineteenth centuries.
+She also conducts research in the fields of History Didactics and History Education and, within the scope of the Digital Humanities, has developed projects concerning the implementation and use of relational databases applied to historical research, as well as the visualisation and analysis of social networks in History.
+She is an integrated researcher at the Centre for Interdisciplinary Studies of the University of Coimbra and a collaborating researcher at the Centre for the History of Society and Culture.

 Email: anamariadcorreia@gmail.com